 Lavenham sits in the centre of a fascinating area for beautiful countryside, historic heritage, wonderful cuisine and unforgettable culture.
 If you are new to the area then here are some ideas to make your stay memorable:

 Lavenham itself has a wealth of shops from antiques and curiosities (such Marshbecks and Timbers), clothing, fashion, arts, crafts and gift shops (such as the Lion Gallery, Posy, Curiosity Corner, Lavenham Pharmacy, Pickles and Lillies, Chilli and Chives, Blue Magpie Studios, Retail Therapy and Johnathan Lambert), several resident artists (two with studios in the village such as Paul Evans and Peter Partington) as well as an excellent bakers and grocers (Sparling & Faiers and Heeks, both in the Market Square), two Coops (one either end of the High Street) and one of the finest butchers in the country (No 1 the High Street).
 During the day there is plenty to see in the village with over 300 listed buildings as well as tea rooms, restaurants, a wine bar and four pubs.

-Plan for afternoon tea in The Swan, Tatum’s Tea House, National Trust Tea Room or Lavenham Blue, an ice cream at any of three ice cream parlours (Sweet Meats, The Parlour), freshly made chocolates at Sweet Meats or The Parlour, a drink at any of four pubs and one wine bar in the village, lunch and evening meal at any of The Great House, No 10, The Swan, the Angel, the Greyhound, the Cock Horse, Sweet Meats and Memsaab.
+Plan for afternoon tea in The Swan, Tatum’s Tea House, National Trust Tea Room or Lavenham Blue, an ice cream at any of three ice cream parlours (Sweet Meats, The Parlour), freshly made chocolates at Sweet Meats or The Parlour, a drink at any of four pubs and one wine bar in the village, lunch and evening meal at any of: No 10, The Swan, the Angel, the Greyhound, the Cock Horse & Sweet Meats.
 Most are so popular they need to be booked well in advance.

 The village then has two museums (the Guild Hall and the Little Hall), a Library at the Village Hall, as well as a number of walks (along the former railway line and into Long Melford or across Clay Hill to Preston or around the rear of the Church to the old Lodge).